Dumitru Coroamă

 Dumitru Coroamă (July 19, 1885 – 1956) was a Romanian soldier and fascist activist, who held the rank of major general of the Romanian Army during World War II.

 He was especially known for his contribution to the 1940 establishment of the National Legionary State by the far-right Iron Guard, with which he had been secretly involved for a decade.
 After beginnings as a schoolteacher in his native Neamț County, Coroamă had become an officer of the 15th Dorobanți Regiment, first earning distinction during World War I. Coroamă helped organize the defense of Western Moldavia, then participated in the Hungarian–Romanian War, establishing Romanian control in Bistrița and Baia Mare.
 He received the Order of the Star of Romania and the Order of Michael the Brave.

 While stationed in Piatra Neamț during the interwar, Coroamă took up various political and cultural activities, overseeing the Romanian Scouts and setting up a Military Club.
 He was also involved in establishing a local branch of the Iron Guard.
 He was moved around to the garrison in Satu Mare, also becoming a General in 1934.
 Despite his commitment to the revolutionary ideology of the Guard, he was well-liked by King Carol II, and in 1937 became commander of the Royal Palace garrison.
-This allowed him to sabotage Carol's attempt to use Palace troops against the Guard, and helped in toppling Carol.
+This allowed him to sabotage Carol's attempt to use Palace troops against the Guard; he thus helped with toppling Carol.
 In the aftermath of the coup, Coroamă was mistrusted and marginalized by Conducător Ion Antonescu.
 Given command of the 4th Army Corps in Iași, he witnessed the clashes between Antonescu and his Guard colleagues, peaking during the Legionary Rebellion of 1941.
 Coroamă took a moderate stance, and his mediation helped Antonescu to restore order in Iași without bloodshed.
 However, Coroamă remained isolated by government, and had to resign.
 Later in 1941, as Nazi Germany and Romania opened an Eastern Front against the Soviet Union, Coroamă advised against continuing the offensive beyond Bessarabia.
 When this was ignored, he left military life altogether.

 Coroamă returned to public life after the Royal Coup of 1944, participating in conspiracies against Soviet occupation.
 Reportedly, he was one of the Romanian generals prepared to support Germany during Operation Spring Awakening; he later switched his allegiance toward the Romanian National Committee and worked to consolidate a national network of anti-communist resistance groups, including Guardist ones.
 Arrested by the communist regime in May 1948, he spent six years doing penal labor, and was reportedly tortured.
 He died within two years of his release.